Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 I also found it stiff enough and handled confidently in moderate riding efforts.
 With its gravel wheelset rim widths that I measured at 24.5mm inside and 29.9mm outside, that kind of performance made sense.
 Enough volume for comfortable, typically low gravel wheelset inflation pressure and enough rim width to support wide tires when cornering.

 Pushing the Terra C to accelerate fast or climb steep terrain with ever-changing surfaces and pitches revealed its shortcomings.
-It paused a bit whenever I wanted to quickly accelerate or change line and struggled going uphill, at least more than my legs already do.
+It paused a bit whenever I wanted to quickly accelerate or change line and struggled going uphill, at least more than my legs already did.

 If the dirt and gravel roads and trails you ride on are more varied or you ride harder than the average grinder, you may find yourself wishing you spent a bit more to get better performance while still staying in the value-carbon category.

 Likely to keep the price of the Terra C down, Roval uses the DT Swiss 370 hubset at the center of these wheels.
 While they are pleasantly quiet and roll smoothly, the freehub engages each next tooth only every 20 degrees or somewhere between 1/2 to 1/5 as often as other gravel and road freehubs.
-That along with the wheelset’s 1626 gram weight on my scales likely explains their acceleration and climbing weaknesses compared to other value-carbon (and upgrade) gravel wheelsets I’ve tested.
+That, along with the wheelset’s 1626-gram weight on my scales, likely explains their acceleration and climbing weaknesses compared to other value-carbon (and upgrade) gravel wheelsets I’ve tested.

 But on steady pitching, not too steep, and well-graded dirt or gravel roads where you can maintain steady speed or power output, the Terra C is totally good unless the pitch isn’t too steep.
 That’s the sweet spot for these value-priced, humbly decaled carbon gravel wheels.